fluffy/blinky/design.md

 Tim3 - 10 KHz tick, 1 second loop , reset by Tim1
 * ch2: sync out

-No slave on tim7 so use Tim4
+No slave on tim7 so use Tim4 - drives the LEDs
-Tim4 - 1Mhz tick, 1 ms loop , reset by Tim1
+Tim4 - 24 KHz tick, 240 Hz loop , reset by Tim1

 Tim8 - 10KHz tick, 1 second loop, reset by Tim1
 * ch1: GPS PPS